 When we measure the waste impact of our products, we include the recycling of our packaging and the amount of leftover product in our packaging.
-This enables us to set ambitious targets, transparently report our performance and assess our progress towards our commitment to halve the waste associated with the disposal of our products by 2020.
+This enables us to set ambitious targets, transparently report our performance and assess our progress.

 Why do we measure our waste footprint?

 We measure our waste footprint to track our progress towards our target to halve the waste associated with the disposal of our products by 2020.
 We use over 2 million tonnes of packaging each year, ranging from paper, board and metals (such as aluminium, steel and glass) to the plastics and mixed material laminates that we use in our sachets and pouches.

 We measure our waste impact by quantifying packaging material that has not been reused, recycled or recovered, and the amount of product left over in primary packaging (for example, a mayonnaise bottle) after consumer use.
 This helps us to develop packaging material that is light yet sufficiently solid to protect the quality of our products.
 It also helps us design our packs so that as little product is left behind as possible when our consumers dispose of the packaging after use.